Authorization policy overview

 If you want to use authorization policies for services deployed with Cloud Service Mesh, see Set up service security with Envoy.

-An authorization policy is composed of different authorization policy rules.
-An authorization policy rule defines the conditions that determine whether traffic is allowed to pass through the load balancer or not.
+For an authorization policy with an ALLOW or DENY action, an HTTP rule (AuthzRule) defines the conditions that determine whether traffic is allowed to pass through the load balancer.
+At least one HTTP rule is required.

-An authorization policy rule has the following components:
+An authorization policy HTTP rule consists of the following fields:

 • from: specifies the identity of the client that is allowed by the rule.
-The identity can be derived from a client certificate in a mutual TLS connection, or it can be the ambient identity associated with the client VM, such as from a service account or a secure tag.
+The identity can be derived from a client certificate in a mutual TLS connection, or it can be the ambient identity associated with the client virtual machine (VM) instance, such as from a service account or a secure tag.

 • to: specifies the operations allowed by the rule, such as the URLs that can be accessed or the HTTP methods allowed.

-• when: specifies the conditions that must be satisfied for the action that needs to be applied on the request.
-You can use Common Expression Language (CEL) expressions to define the conditions.
+• when: specifies additional constraints that must be met.
+You can use Common Expression Language (CEL) expressions to define the constraints.

 Authorization policy actions

-When evaluating a request, an authorization policy specifies the action to be applied on the request.
-An authorization policy action consists of the following values:
+When evaluating a request, an authorization policy specifies the action (AuthzAction) to be applied on the request.
+An authorization policy needs to have at least one action, which can be one of the following:

 Authorization policy evaluation order

-1. Policies with CUSTOM actions: if the CUSTOM policy denies the request, the request is rejected immediately.
+1. If there is a CUSTOM policy that matches the request, the CUSTOM policy is evaluated using the custom authorization providers and the request is denied if the provider rejects the request.
 DENY or ALLOW policies aren't evaluated, even if any are configured.

-2. Policies with DENY actions: if any DENY policies match the request, the request is denied.
-Any ALLOW policies aren't evaluated, even if any are configured.
+2. If there are any DENY policies that match the request, the request is denied.
+Any ALLOW policies aren't evaluated, even if they are configured.

 For complex authorization decisions that can't be expressed using the authorization policy, delegate the authorization decision to custom authorization providers, such as Identity-Aware Proxy (IAP), or create your own authorization extension built using Service Extensions.
 This is useful when you want to use your on-premises authorization engine or third-party identity providers through IAP.